A Quick and Easy Storage Cabinet to Build

 Install the mounting plates for the bun feet according to the manufacturer’s instructions.
 Install the bun feet.

 Cut the pieces for the drawer boxes.
 Drill pocket holes in all four edges of the bottom as well as each end of the sides.
 Assemble the drawer boxes as shown using glue and 1-1/4” pocket hole screws.
 Install the drawer slides according to the manufacturer’s installation instructions, locating them ¾” back from the front edge of the sides and dividers.
-For an easy tutorial, click here.
+I have a great tutorial on how to install drawer slides!
 Make any necessary adjustments.

 Finish as desired.